 From today, March 15, 2019, the general sale of the Expedition World Cruise 2021 of Silversea is open.
 Unlocking a selection of travel...March 15, 2019

 Silversea introduced two pioneering World Cruises for 2021, including the first "Expedition World Cruise".
 The presale for world-cruising...January 31, 2019

 Silver Cloud Wiki

-Silver Cloud cruise ship's hull was constructed at the yard of Visentini (near Trieste Italy), while the superstructure and final outfitting were done at the T. Marotti shipyard (Genoa, Italy).
+Silver Cloud ship's hull was constructed at the yard of Visentini (near Trieste Italy), while the superstructure and final outfitting were done at the T. Marotti shipyard (Genoa Italy).
 The ship has a twin-sister - Silver Wind, that entered service in 1995.